What happens to your skin when you quit smoking?

 - Other useful stop smoking articles & news

-How does smoking do to your skin?
+What does smoking do to your skin?

-Smoking bombards your entire body with a long list of harmful, toxic chemicals including carbon monoxide, cyanide, tar, and formaldehyde – the impact of which starves your body of oxygen, vitamins and nutrients.
-This affects every organ of the body – as well as the skin.
+Smoking bombards your entire body with a long list of harmful chemicals including carbon monoxide, cyanide, tar, and formaldehyde – the impact of which starves your body of oxygen, vitamins and nutrients.

-Our skin begins to sag and wrinkle because the body cannot produce collagen effectively.
-Smoking starves the body of Vitamin C – a key component in the manufacturing of collagen – and interferes with the production of an enzyme called matrix metalloproteinase that regulates collagen production, which leads to skin that is lined and gaunt.
+Smoking starves the body of Vitamin C – a key component in the manufacturing of collagen and interferes with the production of an enzyme called matrix metalloproteinase that regulates collagen production, which leads to skin that is lined and gaunt.

-Thinking about how much you distort your face, your lips, cheeks, and eyes as you suck on every mouthful of smoke that you inhale.
 The sucking on the lips, the wincing of the eyes – no wonder we end up with the tell-tale signs of a smoker; hollow cheeks, crow’s feet and a tired upper lip.

 Skin before and after quitting smoking